 In a small mixing bowl, mix yeast with warmed milk and let rest for 10 minutes.

 In a large pot, bring water, salt, and baking soda to a rolling boil.
-Plunge three dough balls into the water and let them "poach" for 1 minute total.
-Using a slotted spoon, transfer them to a well-greased baking sheet.
+Working in batches, carefully plunge dough balls into the water and let them "poach" for about 30 seconds, turning them a few times.

 Bake for 20 to 25 minutes, or until pretzels are a rich brown.
 Let rolls cool on a wire rack.
 Enjoy!

 HOW MUCH FLOUR?
 Humidity, temperature, altitude, and a multitude of other factors can impact how much flour you need in your yeast doughs.
 For these pretzels, keep adding flour until it is slightly stiffer than regular rolls (but still soft), so go by the texture and look and feel of the dough rather than how much flour you've added compared to the recipe.

 Before covering the bowl with the dough with plastic wrap, spray it lightly with cooking spray so that your risen dough doesn't stick to it.

 To speed up the process of dough rising, you can place the bowl near a warm source: a sunny window or a hot dish cooking on your stove.
 You can also heat your oven to no more than 275 F, turn it off, and place your bowl (make sure it's not plastic!) on the middle rack with the oven door slightly ajar.
 It works wonders!

 To cut the dough into equally-sized pieces, first cut in half, then in half again.
 Roll each piece into a log, then cut each log into 4 pieces.

 When placing the rolls into the lye "bath," don't crowd them.
 Always put so many into the pot that there is still some space in between.